ubxtool - u-blox tool

 ubxtool -w 5 x.example.com

 The following examples require a GPS supporting protocol 27 or greater.
+Be sure to set your protocol version first:

 To check the current dynamic model, change it to 6 (AIR1, Airborne with <1g acceleration), revert to the default setting, and verify the faults was restored.